krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Be stored in Amazon S3

 If you want to use the new fine-tuned model - you must use "Provisioned Throughput".

+Preparing data for fine-tuning:
+- quality of data over quantity
+- data specific and relevant
+- label data correctly
+- governance
+- combat bias: check for imbalances in data

 Methods for __fine tuning a model__:
 - __Instruction-based fine-tuning__: